Cinofix/Afternotes/README.md

 ## Contacts
-* Write me an email: 854866 at stud.unive.it
+* Write me an email: 854866 at stud.unive.it  | acina04 at gmail.com